-By the last day of school of each school year, academically struggling students will be identified, and individual academic improvement plans will be enacted.
+Prior to the 2024-2025 school year, academically struggling students were identified, and individual academic improvement plans were enacted according to the above requirements.
 Per Bulletin 1566, Section 701 guidelines, the plans should be reviewed with and signed by the student's parent or legal guardian.
 Copies of the signed Individual Academic Improvement Plan Parent/Legal Guardian Agreement Form and the Individual Academic Improvement Plan Template must be placed in the student's cumulative file, reviewed annually, and continue until such time as the student meets academic expectations (a score of Basic in each of the core academic subjects that initially led to the development of the student's individual academic plan) for specific interventions and supports identified in the plan.

-Plans must identify a minimum of two interventions and support to be provided during the school year and/or during the summer.
-Allowable interventions and supports to be included in the Individual Academic Improvement Plan are as follows:
+Plans must identify a minimum of two interventions and supports to be included in the Individual Academic Improvement Plan are as follows: